 Example Website Ideas & Color Choices

-If you had a website on health, natural or organic food, green would be a good selection to incorporate into the design, as green is automatically associated with healthy foods, freshness and health in general.
+If you had a website on health, natural or organic food, green would be a good selection to incorporate into the design.
+Green is automatically associated with healthy foods, freshness, and health in general.

-If you had a website on vacation locations, it wouldn’t be a bad idea to incorporate yellow into the design, as yellow is associated with sun, summer, fun and vacations.
+If you had a website on vacation locations, it wouldn’t be a bad idea to incorporate yellow into the design.
+Yellow is associated with sun, summer, fun and vacations.